 Tea tree oil and some essential oils have antibacterial qualities and can be added to homemade cleaners for the home or even applied topically to the skin to treat a tiny cut.

-It has been demonstrated that certain essential oils, such as eucalyptus, clove, and lavender, can also help reduce the quantity of dust mites in your home.
+It has been demonstrated that certain essential oils, such as eucalyptus, clove, and lavender, can also help reduce the number of dust mites in your home.
 Get familiar with the steps involved in making your own essential oil diffuser.

 Keep the AC On